-At the beginning, I completed competitor research and analysis, and customer surveys.
+In the beginning, I completed competitor research and analysis, and customer surveys.
 Now, it is more formulaic basic on manufacturing costs.

 What mistake(s), if any, have you made with your business?

 The biggest mistake I made was probably not hiring early enough -- I learned that I cannot do everything myself.
-Overworking yourself can do more harm that good and cause you to miss opportunities.
+Overworking yourself can do more harm than good and cause you to miss opportunities.
 However, it is very hard to build a great team when you are bootstrapping your business.
 I think this is the greatest challenge small business owners face.

 What have some of your biggest challenges been?

 It had been my dream to open up a store.
-I finally opened up a boutique in Midtown East last year only to have the store robbed while I was working on night.
+I finally opened up a boutique in Midtown East last year only to have the store robbed while I was working at night.
 It was a very traumatic experience and I was pretty badly injured and shaken.
 News crews lined the block for weeks after it happened and my one employee quit due to trauma related to the event - so I was left alone.
-I closed the store and eventually re-opened a few blocks down but the whole ordeal was probably the hardest time of my life -- and keeping the business going was extremely difficult during this time.
+I closed the store and eventually re-opened a few blocks down but the whole ordeal was probably the hardest time of my life -- and keeping the business going was extremely difficult at this time.

 What did you learn from the experience and how did you bounce back?

 I learned to always have good insurance and security cameras!
 And I also learned that I am a lot tougher than I ever knew.
 I fought back and survived.
-I also learned that I have have amazing friends (and customers!) who helped my get through this time.
+I also learned that I have amazing friends (and customers!) who helped me get through this time.
 They came without being asked to help me relocate and set up a new - and better (and safer!) home for my brand.
 Now I have a team helping me and we are doing better than ever.